Ntrv3390/cli-based-dsa-visualizer-java/README.md

 Adding Node in Stack:

--- Node is always added at the top of the stack
+-- Node is always added at the top of the stack.

 Removing Node from Stack:

--- Node is always removed from the top of the stack
+-- Node is always removed from the top of the stack.

 -- Stack follows LIFO (Last In First Out) Structure.

 Searching Stack:

+-- Searching is done in two ways:
+   1: Using Iterative Search
+   2: Using Recursive Search

+# Visualizing Queues

+A file name myQueue.java contains the algorithms for adding, traversing & searching in a Queue.

+Adding Node in Queue:

+-- Node is always added at the front of the queue.

+Removing Node from Queue:

+-- Node is always removed from the rear of the queue.

+-- Queue follows FIFO (First In First Out) Structure.

+Searching Queue:

--- Searching is done in two ways
+-- Searching is done in two ways:
    1: Using Iterative Search
    2: Using Recursive Search